crawl/crawl/crawl-ref/docs/crawl_manual.rst

   They are incredibly strong, and regenerate rapidly from even the most terrible wounds.
 However, they are hopeless at spellcasting and learn most skills very slowly.
+Their large size prevents them from wearing most forms of armour.

 Ghouls (Gh)
   Ghouls are horrible undead creatures that sleep in their graves for years on end, only to rise and stalk the living.
 Slain foes heal these monstrous beings as they feast on the macabre energies released.

-  They aren't very good at doing most things, although they make decent unarmed fighters with their claws and, due to their contact with the grave, can use ice, earth and death magic without too many difficulties.
+  They learn most skills slowly, although they make decent unarmed fighters with their claws.
+Due to their contact with the grave they can also learn to use ice, earth, poison and necromantic magic without too many difficulties.

   Like other undead, ghouls are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not susceptible to mutations.

 Gnolls (Gn)
-  Gnolls are a race of caniform humanoids originally hailing from the arid deserts and grasslands of the east.
+  Gnolls are a species of caniform humanoids originally hailing from the arid deserts and grasslands of the east.
 In recent history they have become unusually attracted to the Dungeon, establishing tribes around and even inside of it.
 Unfortunately their long stay in the Dungeon has exposed their